Skip to main content

 First Home Buyer: Stamp Duty Concessions & Costs

 Buying your first home in Australia?
-Every state offers different stamp duty concessions — some with full exemptions.
+Most states offer stamp duty concessions — some with full exemptions.
 Here's what you need to know.

 Stamp Duty Concessions by State